All Products

 Important

-If the snapshot driver fails to install, do not enable block replication when you create the migration task.
+If the snapshot driver fails to install, do not enable block replication when creating the migration task.
 Otherwise, the migration will fail.

 123

 • Most mainstream source systems have rsync installed by default.
-If it is not installed, the SMC client prompts you.
-Enter yes to automatically install rsync, as shown in the following figure.安装rsync
+If it is not installed, the SMC client will prompt you to install it.
+Enter yes to proceed, as shown in the following figure.安装rsync

 • If SELinux is enabled on the source system, the SMC client prompts you to disable it.
 Enter yes to automatically disable SELinux, as shown in the following figure.关闭SELinux

-When a message similar to Import Source Server [s-bp11npxndknsycqj****] Successfully! appears, it indicates that the migration source was imported successfully.
+A response message similar to Import Source Server [s-bp11npxndknsycqj****] Successfully! indicates that the migration source is successfully imported.

 Note

-If importing the migration source fails, you can troubleshoot the issue based on the displayed message, and then run the following commands in sequence to exit the background program and re-import the migration source.
-For more information about common issues and solutions, see SMC FAQ and Troubleshooting.
+If the import fails, you can troubleshoot the issue based on the response message, and then run the following commands to abort the operation and then try importing the migration source again.
+For more information about common issues and solutions, see SMC FAQ and Troubleshoot errors.

 sudo ./go2aliyun_client --abort